cjrh/empatico/README.rst

       }
     ]

-It is really interested that while the "overall" positive score is 0.7% and the "overall" negative score is 98%, we do still see a "mixed" score of 98.8%.
+It is really interesting that while the "overall" positive score is 0.7% and the "overall" negative score is 98%, we do still see a "mixed" score of 98.8%.
 This can be interpreted as "while there were both positive and negative sentiments expressed, the negative outweighs the positive".